 - A. Initial Patient Visit: - 1.
 History: - a.
 Chief complaint(s) described in terms of onset, provocative, palliative, quality, radiation, setting, and timing. - b.
 Surgical, hospitalization, past/recent illness, trauma, family, social, past/recent system review, and past/recent allergies. - c.
 Non-prescription, prescription, botanical, homeopathic medicines, and vitamin supplements. - d.
-A reasonable effort to obtain and review pertinent records as clinically indicated from other health care providers, imaging facilities, or laboratories. - 2.
+A reasonable effort should be made to obtain and review pertinent records as clinically indicated from other health care providers, imaging facilities, or laboratories. - 2.
 Examination: - a.
 Vital signs as clinically indicated. - b.
 Document examinations or tests ordered or performed and the results of each as necessitated by the patient's clinical presentation consistent with common healthcare practices. - c.
 Document examinations of neuromusculoskeletal conditions using a format of inspection, palpation, neurological testing, range of motion, and orthopedic testing. - d.
 Document prognosis and/or outcome expectations. - e.
 When clinically indicated, treatment options/alternatives should be documented. - f.
 When referring to another healthcare provider, correspondence may be provided for patient care coordination. - B. Established Patient Visit: - 1.
 Subjective Complaint: The patient's description of complaints should be recorded at each visit indicating improvement, worsening, or no change. - 2.
 Objective Findings: Changes in the clinical signs of a condition should be described by the chiropractor at each visit. - 3.
 Assessment or Diagnosis: It is not necessary to update this category at each visit.
 However, periodic clinical re-evaluations should be performed, specifically documented and recorded in the daily entries.
 Changes in the patient's diagnosis should be recorded in the daily entries when clinically indicated.
-Prognosis and/or outcome expectations should be updated periodically consistent with the clinical presentation. - 4.
-Plan of Management: A provisional plan of management should be recorded initially and further entries should be made as this plan is modified and/or as a patient enters a new phase of treatment or has a diagnosis change.
-Changes in procedures should be documented and based on clinical assessment and reasoning.
+Prognosis and/or outcome expectations should be updated periodically consistent with the clinical presentation.

-- 5. Procedures: Daily recording of procedures performed should include a description of type and location of procedure.
+- 4. Plan of Management: A provisional plan of management should be recorded initially and further entries should be made as this plan is modified and/or as a patient enters a new phase of treatment or has a diagnosis change.
+Changes in procedures should be documented and based on clinical assessment and reasoning. - 5.
+Procedures: Daily recording of procedures performed should include a description of type and location of procedure.
 Units of time should be recorded when appropriate. - C. Ancillary Documentation: - 1.
 Correspondence sent and received. - 2.
 Specialty reports (diagnostic imaging, laboratory results, nerve conduction studies, etc.). - 3.
-Communications (telephone conversations, dialogue with patient guardian or other healthcare providers). - D. Patient clinical records shall be maintained for a minimum of seven years after the last date of treatment or examination, or at least two years after the patient reaches the age of eighteen, whichever occurs later. - E. When the destruction cycle is imminent, written notice to the patient's last known address, or notice by publication, must be made sixty days prior to destruction allowing a thirty (30) day period wherein the patient may claim his/her records.
-When a patient claims such records, the records must be provided to the patient, or legal guardian, at no charge; however, recovery of appropriate postage and handling costs is permitted. - F. Records shall be destroyed in a manner that totally obliterates all information contained in the record such as by incinerating, shredding, or permanently deleting. - G. Records may not be withheld for outstanding/past due professional fees.
-A reasonable fee for copying records may be assessed to the requesting party. - H. If patient records are maintained electronically, then an off-site, secure back-up and data recovery system must be in place.
-Contemporaneous documentation is required regardless of whether electronic record keeping is accessible.
+Communications (telephone conversations, dialogue with patient guardian or other healthcare providers). - D. Patient clinical records shall be maintained for a minimum of seven (7) years after the last date of treatment or examination, or at least two years after the patient reaches the age of eighteen, whichever occurs later.
+If patient records are maintained electronically, then a back-up and data recovery system must be in place. - E. When the destruction cycle is imminent, written notice to the patient's last known address, or notice by publication, must be made sixty (60) days prior to destruction allowing a thirty (30) day period wherein the patient may claim his/her records.
+When a patient claims such records, the records must be provided to the patient, or legal guardian, at no charge; however, recovery of appropriate postage and handling costs is permitted. - F. Records shall be destroyed in a manner that totally obliterates all information contained in the record such as by incinerating or shredding. - G. Records may not be withheld for outstanding/past due professional fees.
+A reasonable fee for copying records may be assessed to the requesting party.

-1.23 Solicitation of Accident Victims
+Rule 23 Solicitation of Accident Victims